 Recent work has included producing two case studies as part of an evaluation of UNICEF’s coverage and quality in complex humanitarian situations; and conducting a study of Political Access and Influencing (PAI) of the CSSF Caribbean programme.

-Prior to joining Itad, Leonora worked in South Sudan for a year where she managed a range of research projects and evaluations, including: DFID-funded Evaluation of South Sudan Textbook Project, and a Formative Study of What Works to Prevent Violence against Women and Girls in South Sudan for the Global Women’s Institute.
+Prior to joining Itad, Leonora worked in South Sudan for a year where she managed a number of research projects and evaluations, including: the DFID-funded Evaluation of South Sudan Textbook Project and a Formative Study of What Works to Prevent Violence against Women and Girls in South Sudan for Global Women’s Institute.

 |Languages:||English (mother tongue), Spanish (fluent), French (good)|

 Ethiopia, Gambia, Honduras, Kenya, Nicaragua, South Sudan, Tanzania, Uganda